placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 This is, of course, a simple summary of two very long and convoluted traditions.
 More can be (and has been) said on either side, but for the sake of expediency, I invite you to consider them as laid out.

 In their barest form, these ethical frameworks are *incompatible* with one another, set apart by a fundamental disagreement on the role of knowledge in wrong action.
 One cannot endorse them both at once, and---going by the principle of non-contradiction---neither can one employ their dictates simultaneously.
-One might use each of them *in turn* to address a single situation, but at some point one must make the transition, from reasoning to accountability or vice versa.
+One might use each of them *in turn* to make sense of a single situation, but at some point one must make the transition, from reasoning to accountability or vice versa.

 So how do we choose which framework to adopt?
 We cannot even *ask* which is "better" without accepting some rules for determining value, thereby committing ourselves to a prior interpretive scheme.
 We are always already occupying one or the other.
-Without recourse to an impartial frame of negotiation, and with each framework (naturally enough) interpreting itself more favorably than the other, their disagreement seems *intractable.* So rather weigh them against each other, I want to examine the dynamic that they create and how it affects our concrete attempts to address injustice.
+Without recourse to an impartial frame of negotiation, and with each framework (naturally enough) interpreting itself more favorably than the other, their disagreement seems *intractable*.
+So rather than weigh them against each other, I want to examine the dynamic that they create and how it affects our concrete attempts to address injustice.

 ### The Problem

-To do this, I will be considering contemporary American racism through the eyes of Ta-Nehisi Coates, as a particularly egregious case of injustice.
+To do this, I will be considering American racism through the eyes of Ta-Nehisi Coates, as a particularly egregious case of injustice.

 We can already find the dynamic of the Socratic and Christian frameworks underlying many of Coates's concerns in *Between the World and Me*.
 Are racists aware of their racism as such?
 Do they permit and perpetuate racial injustice because they have self-consciously embraced it?
 Or are they simply ignorant?
 Yet I would like to focus on just one of Coates's stories, which takes up this issue in a very self-conscious way.